 AI, Compute, and the Scaling Frontier

 His analysis of AI scaling reveals a mind grappling with exponential curves and their consequences.
 The question of brain FLOPS—how much compute matches human cognition—becomes a meditation on what it means to be surpassed.
 Yet geohot resists doomerism even as he acknowledges the stakes.
 His p(doom) calculations are notably restrained; he sees no hard takeoff, no sudden discontinuity where humanity loses the plot.
+Instead, he envisions a grinding, visible ascent where agency remains possible for those paying attention.

 The AI control problem, as he frames it, is less about containing superintelligence than about ensuring compute remains distributed rather than captured.
 When he asks whether he'll ever own a zettaflop, he's asking whether individuals can remain players in a game increasingly dominated by nation-states and trillion-dollar corporations.
 Intel's tragic decline serves as cautionary tale—technical excellence means nothing if you cede the architectural high ground.